mindspore-ai/docs/docs/lite/docs/source_en/index.rst

 										</div>

 										<div class="doc-article-desc">
-										This tutorial provides an example program for MindSpore Lite to multi-model parallel inference by using C++ interface.
+										This tutorial provides an example program for MindSpore Lite to multi-model concurrent inference by using C++ interface.
 										</div>
 									</div>
 								</a>